canonical/canonicalwebteam.flask-base/README.md

 ## Features

-### Sentry integration

-if `SENTRY_DSN` is set in the environment, FlaskBase will automatically initialize Sentry with the provided DSN.
-This allows you to capture errors and performance metrics in your Flask application.

 ### Per route metrics

 If a statsd-client is configured (which is enabled by default with 12f apps), FlaskBase will automatically add per route metrics.
 Including error counts, request counts, and response times.